justinmgarrigus/layer-simulation/README.md

 `$ ./end-verify.sh`

 This outputs whether or not the error files (e.g., `output/alexnet/simErrors_cL1_.txt`) are empty, indicating that there were no errors that occured during execution, as well as the time that each layer/model took to run (assuming a sequential execution).

+## Sub-build

+Sub-builds are copies of the project, in which each sub-build contains only a single test image.
+We can fill the base "data/" directory with ".jpg" images, and then create sub-builds with:

+`$ ./sub-run.sh -c`

+This creates several new directories underneath the "sub-builds/" directory.
+Each sub-build contains the same files as the main directory (except for files beginning with a dot like ".git/"), but the "sub-builds/*/data/" directory will contain only a single image.

+After sub-builds are created, we can run a command across every sub-build with:

+`$ ./sub-run.sh -e "command"`

+For instance, we can test if this works with `./sub-run.sh -e "pwd"` to print each sub-build directory.
+We can run an inference on alexnet for each sub-build (one inference per image) with `./sub-run.sh -e "python3 run.py alexnet > run.out"`.